BenSova/BenSova/README.md

 I'm Ben Sova, a developer trying to make you get the most use (and you) out of your Apple Devices.

-I am currently making a macOS Big Sur Patcher so you can run macOS 11 on your unsupported Mac.
-Soon, I'll have a website where you can learn all about it, but that's once I'm far enough to do that.
-If you have any questions about Patched Sur, feel free to DM me on [Reddit](https://reddit.com/u/BenSova).

 <!--
 **BenSova/BenSova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.